 There are some misconceptions about this verse that need to be clarified.

 Misconception #1: Malachi 3:10 Is the Tithing Test

-Of course most of our minds flash back to Matthew 4:7 when Jesus said, “It is written again, ‘You shall not tempt the LORD your God.’”
-Malachi 3:10 was not a once-in-a-lifetime, free pass to tempt God.
+Our minds flash back to Matthew 4:7 when Jesus said, “It is written again, ‘You shall not tempt the LORD your God.'”
+Malachi 3:10 was not a once-in-a-lifetime, free pass to be mischievous attempt at challenging God’s authority.
 Most of us are deceived into believing that tithing is the only time in the bible God is allowing us to tempt him.
 The truth is, God’s promises are put to the test every day.
-Relying on any of God’s promises is a test, not a temptation.
+Relying on any of God’s promises is a test of faith, not a devilish temptation.

 Misconception #3: The Church is the Storehouse

-Most of us should understand why this is a misconception.
-Nontheless, i will try to make it easy for you to understand.
+This is a simple concept to grasp and yet so many experienced, learned theologians get this misconception wrong.
+Nontheless, i will try to make it even easier for us all to understand.
 If a storehouse stores something, what exactly is the Church storing?
 Maybe. . . just maybe . . . the church isn’t a storehouse.
 Maybe . . . just maybe . . .
 Jesus tried to answer this question in Matthew 6:20 when he said, “Store up for yourselves treasures in heaven“.
 Another question you could ask yourself is where does your church store it’s offerings?
 I would venture to say that it’s where most people store their money – in a bank.
 There is no correlation between a storehouse and the Church anywhere in scripture.

 Misconception #4: Having Food in God’s House Means Having the Word of God